 The home I grew up in could very well have been the original inspiration for the mantra, “Reuse, Repair, Recycle.”
-My dad, the quintessential progeny of The Great Depression, still saves everything from empty jam jars, to twine from UPS boxes, to old socks, to almost-moldy tomatoes, and puts them to use again in some other context (pre-Nalgene vessel to transport iced tea on a road trip; means to repair broken screen door latch; protection for hands while emptying garbage; and lunch, respectively).
+My dad, the quintessential progeny of The Great Depression, still saves everything from empty jam jars, to twine from UPS boxes, to old socks, to almost-moldy tomatoes, and puts them to use again in some other context (pre-personal stainless-steel bottles to transport iced tea on a road trip; means to repair broken screen door latch; protection for hands while emptying garbage; and lunch, respectively).
 Seems I’ve earned my title as Femme Frugal honestly.

 Besides, I’ve always considered myself pretty eco-friendly, being the bag-saver, container-reuser, water-conserver and late-night clothes washer that I am.
 With all the talk of eco-consciousness, carbon footprints, 3 R’s and whatnot these days, I fully expected I’d eventually go “green”; I just never imagined it would be quite in this way.

 You see, our lives have been overtaken by green.
 Each time I glance out the window at the side of my house, leave via the front door, or stroll round toward the back yard, I’m confronted with GREEN.
 Mint green, that is.
-Yes, the DDD household has been invaded by rogue gangs of wandering mint, all vying for supremacy in the ‘hood.
+Yes, the RH household has been invaded by rogue gangs of wandering mint, all vying for supremacy in the ‘hood.

 Oh, and you know what else?
 We’ve got no shortage of mint around here.